Zhangzhou Fujian, China Travel Guide

 Special rock formations around Dongshan Island, especially large granite boulders and coastal erosion features, are noteworthy.

-Explore off-the-beaten-path attractions for an unique perspective.
+Explore off-the-beaten-off-the-beaten-path sights for an unique perspective.

 Discover spots favored by locals or less-visited regional attractions.